-- Move your mouse to the lower right corner and click the Search icon in the Popups. - Go to Apps, type Control Panel in the search box and press Enter. - Go to "Control Panel -> View network status and tasks > Change adapter settings". - Right-click Ethernet, select Properties.
-Then double-click Internet Protocol Version 4 (TCP/IPv4). - Select Obtain an IP address automatically and Obtain DNS server address automatically.
-Then click OK.

-2) Configure your IE browser
+- n) Move your mouse to the lower right corner and you will see Search icon in the Popups.
+Go to "Paper".
+Type Control Panel in the search box and press Enter, then you will go to Control Panel. - o) Click "View network status and tasks > Change adapter settings". - p) Right-click "Ethernet" and then select Properties. - q) Double-click Internet Protocol Version 4 (TCP/IPv4).
+Select Obtain an IP address automatically, choose Obtain DNS server address automatically and then click OK. - 2) Configure your IE browser

 Now, try to log on to the Web-based configuration page again after the above settings have been configured.
-If you still cannot access the configuration page, please restore your modem router's factory default settings and reconfigure your modem router following the instructions in 3.2 Login.
+If you still cannot access the configuration page, please restore your modem router's factory default settings and reconfigure your modem router following the instructions in 3.2 Quick Installation Guide.
 Please feel free to contact our Technical Support if the problem still exists.